 The utility prompts you to indicate whether a user template exists.
 If there is a user template, the utility uses default information from the template such as password restrictions.
-For information on user templates, refer to the documentation on NetWare 5.
+For information on user templates, refer to the documentation for NetWare.